Setting up SheepShaver for Windows

 Tap

 Fuller networking capacities can be had when connecting through a tap device.
-This requires installation of the openvpn tap device.
-You can then either:
+This requires installation of the openvpn tap device(s).
+You can then:

 When set up with bridging, you can select the tap device in the Network tab of the SheepShaverGUI and start SheepShaver.
 SheepShaver then gets its network settings from the DHCP server in your network.
 In this case, however, you can also set the network settings yourself in the TCP/IP control panel.

-You can network two instances of SheepShaver and Basilisk by installing a second tap device and adding it to the bridge you created before.
-That way you can use Appletalk to communicate between both.
+You can network two or more instances of SheepShaver and Basilisk (or Qemu) by installing multiple tap devices and adding them to the bridge you created before.
+That way you can use Appletalk to communicate between them and even real Macs running Appletalk.
 Make sure to select a different tap device in the SheepShaver GUI from the device selected in the BasiliskII GUI.

 Note: Use Classilla or Netscape 7 in Mac OS 8.5 and above.
 The versions of IE and Netscape that ship with MacOS can crash the emulator.